 Short answer items provide a response box into which students type their answer.
 Some short answer items first ask students to choose from a list of options before typing in the response box.

-Suggestions for working with students on short answer items:
+Suggestions for working with students on this short answer item:

 Click in one of the choice boxes and then select the Next button.